-Blog > Category > Posted: 2022-Jul-23, Updated: 2022-Jul-28
+Blog > Category > Posted: 2023-Dec-06, Updated: 2024-Mar-14

 What your entrance door colour choice suggests

-Different colours have different meanings to different people - Colour evokes emotional feelings and affects mood which will vary across culture and personal preferences.
-Because an entry door is one of the first things you; your neighbours; your guests; potential buyers see when approaching a home, choosing the right colour should be one of the most important door design decisions.
+Different colours have different meanings to different people - Colour evokes emotional feelings and affects mood which will vary across cultures and personal preferences.
+Because an entry door is one of the first things you; your neighbours; your guests; and potential buyers see when approaching a home, choosing the right colour should be one of the most important door design decisions.

 This article will guide you through the many colour choices and help you choose a colour that matches your personality and home.
 Learn how to choose a front door colour that stands out, but will not make people cringe when they see it.